Avoidability beyond paths: Introduction

 \begin{thm} Every inherent connected two-rooted graph is a subcubic two-rooted tree. \end{thm}

 In addition to this result, we list a large collection of non-inherent subcubic two-rooted trees in \cref{sec:killing-list}.

 For paths we have the following results.
-By \cref{th:tree-deg-conditions} a two-rooted path $( H, s,t)$ is not inherent if both $ s$ and $ t$ are internal vertices of the path.
+By \cref{th:tree-deg-conditions} a two-rooted path $(\hat H, \hat s,\hat t)$ is not inherent if both $\hat s$ and $\hat t$ are internal vertices of the path.
 In particular, not every two-rooted path is inherent.
-We restrict further the family of inherent two-rooted paths.
+We restrict further the family of inherent two-rooted paths (see also Figure \ref{pic:th1.8}).

 \begin{thm} Let $P=(v_0,\dots ,v_{\ell})$ be a path, $s = v_0$, and $t\in V(P)$.
 Then, the two-rooted path $(P,s,t)$ is not inherent if one of the following conditions holds: \begin{enumerate} \item[(i)] $\ell\ge 1$ and $t=v_0$, \item[(ii)] $\ell\ge 3$ and $t=v_{\ell-1}$, \item[(iii)] $\ell = 3$ and $t = v_1$, \item[(iv)] $\ell=4$ and $t=v_1$, \item[(v)] $\ell=5$ and $t=v_2$. \end{enumerate} \end{thm}